PostgreSQL Performance Tuning: Optimize Your Database Server

 (3 rows)

-When the data is scattered all over the place, Postgres will do what is called a Bitmap Index Scan.
+When the data is scattered all over the place, Postgres will do a bitmap index scan.
 It builds a bitmap of the pages and offsets within the page of every matching row it finds.
-Then it scans the table (heap) getting all the rows with just one fetch of each page.
+Then it scans the table (heap), getting all the rows with just one fetch for each page.

-That is, if it has enough work_mem to do so.
-If it doesn’t, it will “forget” the offsets and just remember that there is at least one matching row on the page.
-The heap scan will have to check all of the rows and filter out ones that don’t match.
+However, this only occurs if there is sufficient work_mem available.
+If not, it will “forget” the offsets.
+Just remember that there is at least one matching row on the page.
+The heap scan will have to check all the rows and filter out ones that don’t match.

 demo=# create table t (c1, c2) as